junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean looks up from his bottle, beaming brighter, "Good to have you back, Cass."

-Cass meets his eyes and nods, "So are you, Dean.
+Castiel meets his eyes and nods, "So are you, Dean.
 I'm very glad you're okay."

-Dean studies his face, and Cass holds his stare -- actually, from where Sam is, it looks like they are just both silently researching each other, microscoping and dissecting, looking for tiniest trace of something ominous hidden inside, as if they didn't pretty much spend every second of the last couple hours together.
+Dean studies his face, and Cass holds his stare -- actually, from where Sam is, it looks like they are just both silently researching each other, microscoping and dissecting, looking for tiniest trace of something ominous hidden beneath the surface, looking at something they haven't seen in a long while, as if they didn't pretty much spend every second of the last couple hours together.

 "How are you really, Cass?"
 Dean breaks first, voice soft.
-Judging by how Cass parts his lips and pauses, he was beaten by a millisecond by the same question he was just about to ask Dean.
+Judging by how Cass parts his lips and pauses, he is beaten by a millisecond by the very same question he was just about to ask Dean.

 "I'm fine."
-Cass says, his smile drops a little, the voice sounds like a silent sigh.
-He shifts the eyes, turns to take a deep drink of whatever liquor that was in the glass in front of him.
+Cass answers without really thinking, but his smile drops a tiny little, the voice mingled in a very quiet sigh.
+He shifts his eyes, turns to take a deep drink of whatever liquor that was sitting in the glass in front of him.

 "No post-Devil-possession syndrome?"
 Dean chases his eyes, "Just, you know, when have things ever been easy for us?
 I'm just thinking loud, in case there is anything, we might want to give the celebration a rain check."